 All star and deep space objects have mapped coordinates in Declination and Right Ascension.

-Most importantly, a simple 24-hour clock drive in the base of the telescope will now keep any object in view for a very, very long time, assuming you leveled the base and properly aligned the forks of the telescope with Polaris.
-If you've set it up right, the scope will precisely counteract the spin of the earth, regardless of where it is pointed :) Furthermore, the field of view will no longer rotate, and you will be able to take long-exposure pictures with out blurring due to that rotation.
+With this arrangement, a simple 24-hour clock drive in the base of the telescope will now keep any object in view for a very, very long time, assuming you leveled the base and properly aligned the forks of the telescope with Polaris.
+If you've set the telescope up well, the clock drive will precisely counteract the spin of the earth, regardless of where the telescope is pointed.
+Furthermore, the field of view will no longer appear to rotate, and you will be able to take long-exposure pictures without blurring due to that rotation.

 If I were to get back into amateur astronomy and astro-photography, my dream setup might look something like this: Big scope, CCD camera, computer-driven (not keypad) GoTo feature, and a little shack to cover the thing up when not in use, so it wouldn't need to be set up and adjusted every time it's used.
 Nice rig!!!!